 Recipe Steps

-1. Melt your butter in a large microwave-safe bowl and mash 3 VERY ripe bananas into the melted butter.
-I’m talking super brown bananas for smoothest texture and best results.
+1. Melt your butter in a large bowl (I use glass but any microwave-safe bowl will work) and mash bananas (3 VERY ripe ones) directly into the melted butter.
+Make sure they are super mashed and smooth; I use a fork but a potato masher will work too.
 You’ll want 1 and 1/2 cups of mashed banana.
 I don’t generally measure it out but you can if you’re concerned!

 2. Whisk in just 1/3 cup each of brown and white sugar, followed by 2 eggs, vanilla extract, Greek yogurt, salt, and baking soda.
 Yes, you mix the baking soda in with the wet ingredients.
 I do this before adding the dry ingredients because it ensures even distribution (i.e. no gross pockets of baking soda in your final product).

 3. Stir in your cocoa powder and flour.
+If you’re worried about lumps in the cocoa powder, feel free to sift it first.
 (See below notes about the different results from Dutch process vs. natural cocoa powder – spoiler, you can use either one in this recipe!)
 Stir until there are no pockets of dry ingredients remaining and everything is fully incorporated, but stop at that point.
 Don’t keep stirring or your chocolate banana bread will develop too much gluten and turn out tough!

-4. Fold in chocolate chips, pour into a greased loaf pan, sprinkle with more chocolate chips and just a tablespoon of sugar for a caramelized, crunchy top, and
+4. Fold in chocolate chips, pour batter into a prepared loaf pan (either greased or parchment paper-lined), sprinkle with more chocolate chips and just a tablespoon of sugar for a caramelized, crunchy top, and

 Should I use Dutch process cocoa powder or natural cocoa powder in my chocolate banana bread?